 This comfort food classic becomes a holiday dinner staple with the addition of roasted garlic.

-Perfect for family gatherings or a cozy dinner, this dish offers a creamy texture and rich flavors that everyone will love.
+Perfect for family gatherings or a cozy dinner, this potato dish offers a creamy texture and rich flavors that everyone will love.

 It’s also a make-ahead side dish, giving you more time to enjoy the festivities.